cea-hpc/modules/doc/source/modulefile.rst

  modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

+ If the :mconfig:`conflict_unload` and :mconfig:`auto_handling` configuration
+ options are enabled, :mfcmd:`conflict` will attempt to unload all loaded modules that match specification. (see :envvar:`MODULES_AUTO_HANDLING` in :ref:`module(1)`).

+ .. only:: html

+    .. versionchanged:: 5.5
+       An attempt to unload module is made if :mconfig:`conflict_unload` and :mconfig:`auto_handling` configuration options are enabled

 .. mfcmd:: continue

  This is not a modules specific command but another overloaded Tcl command